Power amplifier classes: Class B

-In a class-B amplifier, the active device conducts for 180 degrees of the cycle.
-This would cause intolerable distortion if there were only one device, so two devices are usually used, especially at audio frequencies.
+In a class-B amplifier, the active device conducts for 180 degrees of the cycle (conduction angle θ = 180°).
+Because only half the waveform is amplified, significant harmonic distortion is directly present in the output signal.
+Therefore, class-B amplifiers are generally operated with tuned loading - where harmonics are shorted to ground by a series of resonators.
+Another method of reducing distortion, especially at audio frequencies, is to use two transistor devices in a push-pull configuration.
 Each conducts for one half (180°) of the signal cycle, and the device currents are combined so that the load current is continuous.

 At radio frequency, if the coupling to the load is via a tuned circuit, a single device operating in class B can be used because the stored energy in the tuned circuit supplies the "missing" half of the waveform.
-Devices operating in Class B are used in linear amplifiers, so called because the radio frequency output power is proportional to the square of the input excitation voltage.
+Devices operating in class-B are used in linear amplifiers, so called because the radio frequency output power is proportional to the square of the input excitation voltage.
+This is more easily understood if stated as "output voltage is proportional to input voltage, thus output power is proportional to input power."
 This characteristic prevents distortion of amplitude-modulated or frequency-modulated signals passing through the amplifier.
 Such amplifiers have an efficiency around 60%.

 When Class-B amplifiers amplify the signal with two active devices, each operates over one half of the cycle.
 Efficiency is much improved over class-A amplifiers.
 Class-B amplifiers are also favoured in battery-operated devices, such as transistor radios.
-Class B has a maximum theoretical efficiency of π/4 (≈ 78.5%).
+Class-B has a maximum theoretical efficiency of π/4 (≈ 78.5\%).

 A practical circuit using class-B elements is the push–pull stage, such as the very simplified complementary pair arrangement shown at right.
 Complementary devices are each used for amplifying the opposite halves of the input signal, which is then recombined at the output.
 This arrangement gives good efficiency, but usually suffers from the drawback that there is a small mismatch in the cross-over region – at the "joins" between the two halves of the signal, as one output device has to take over supplying power exactly as the other finishes.
 This is called crossover distortion.
 An improvement is to bias the devices so they are not completely off when they are not in use.
 This approach is called class AB operation.

 Class AB

-In a class-AB amplifier, the conduction angle is intermediate between class A and B; each one of the two active elements conducts more than half of the time.
+In a class-AB amplifier, the conduction angle is intermediate between class-A and -B (conduction angle θ > 180°); each one of the two active elements conducts more than half of the time.

-Class AB is widely considered a good compromise for amplifiers, since much of the time the music signal is quiet enough that the signal stays in the "class-A" region, where it is amplified with good fidelity, and by definition if passing out of this region, is large enough that the distortion products typical of class B are relatively small.
+Class-AB is widely considered a good compromise for amplifiers, since many types of input signal are nominally quiet enough to stay in the "class-A" region, where they are amplified with good fidelity, and by definition if passing out of this region, will be large enough that the distortion products typical of class-B will be relatively small.
 The crossover distortion can be reduced further by using negative feedback.